 Penalty: $2 000.

-(2) In subregulation (1)(b), “sell” includes barter, exchange, advertize or offer or expose for sale.
+(2) In subregulation (1)(b), sell includes barter, exchange, advertize or offer or expose for sale.

 (3) This regulation does not apply to or in relation to firewood that is removed from a public firewood area pursuant to a forest produce licence, contract of sale or contract to harvest and deliver.